(Pocket-lint) - Updated July 2020

 You can see a list of current Pocket-lint staff and key contributors on our about us page.

-At times sources will be asked to remain anonymous, and we will work with them to protect their anonymity in the interest of protecting the professional standing of the source.
+At times sources will ask to remain anonymous, and we will work with them to protect their anonymity in the interest of protecting the professional standing of the source.

 All Pocket-lint articles can be updated as soon as possible.
 Articles may be "updated" to reflect developments in the news cycle.
 Posts can be "corrected" if there are factual inaccuracies.
-We believe it is unnecessary to make notes on a story, which is more important than that, to make sure that the story is as complete as possible.
+If a story is factually incorrect and has been corrected we will add a correction to the bottom of the article for readers to see.

 Readers can report factual errors via our feedback form or our postal address.

 When we publish erroneous information on social networks, we will endeavour to correct it on that platform.

 We believe that public feedback is important.
 We are committed to engaging with you and taking action based on your suggestions, complaints and other feedback.
 Whether that's asking you to help us develop an individual story or line of coverage, answer questions that a story may raise, identify related or under-covered issues, and teach us about new and diverse sources, experts and perspectives.

 In line with this, we are committed to providing greater transparency about our journalism and offering regular points of contact and interaction.
 We believe that news organisations have a responsibility to engage with the public on the values, issues and ideas of the day, and that we have much to gain in return.